near/NEPs/specs/Standards/Tokens/FungibleTokenCore.md

 // This function is implemented on the receving contract.
 // As mentioned, the `msg` argument contains information necessary for the receiving contract to know how to process the request.
 This may include method names and/or arguments.
-// Returns a promise with a value.
-The value is the number of unused tokens.
-For instance, if `amount` is 10 but only 9 are needed, it will return 1. function ft_on_transfer(
+// Returns a value, or a promise which resolves with a value.
+The value is the
+// number of unused tokens.
+For instance, if `amount` is 10 but only 9 are
+// needed, it will return 1.
+function ft_on_transfer(
     sender_id: string,
     amount: string,
     msg: string
-): Promise {}
+): PromiseOrValue<U128> {}

 /****************/
 /* VIEW METHODS */